Poonam-Analytics/superstore-sales-performance-analysis/executive_summary.md

 \- Investigate the factors contributing to the West region's stronger sales performance and identify opportunities to improve sales performance in the South region.

-\- Monitor top-selling products to understand their contribution to overall sales performance.
+\- Monitor top-selling products to understand their contribution to overall sales and identify opportunities to improve product performance.

 \- Review the Furniture category to identify potential opportunities to improve its low total profit and profit margin.